hellhovnd/aiomultiprocesstest/README.md

 $ pipenv run run_tests.py
 ```

-aiomultiprocess could work for tasks that are more CPU-bound thatn IO-bound but
+aiomultiprocess could work for tasks that are more CPU-bound than IO-bound but
 for IO-bound tasks it really sucks!